mpmedia/avow-ci/README.md

 1. After cloning or downloading the contents of the Avow system to your server run `npm install` to get all dependencies.

+*Note: If you're planning to run in dev mode (i.e. `node index.js`) you need to additionally run `npm install grunt-cli -g`.

 2. In the root of the directory create a file `db_conf.json`:

 ```json